sendblue-api/sendblue-api.github.io/docs/intro.md

 ## Welcome

-Welcome to the Sendblue Documentation
+Welcome to the Sendblue Documentation.

 If you discover a bug, please raise an issue [here](https://github.com/sendblue-api/sendblue-api.github.io/issues 'Sendblue Repository'), If you need support with your integration, you can email us at [support@sendblue.co](mailto:support@sendblue.co).
 Here are some helpful links for getting started quickly: